dldevinc/jinja2-simple-tags/README.md

 ### Assignment

-In addition to returning the rendered value,  `ContainerTag` and `StandaloneTag` also supports assigning the output to a variable in the context.
+In addition to returning the rendered value,  `ContainerTag`, `StandaloneTag` and `InclusionTag` also supports assigning the output to a variable in the context.
 This can be done using the `as` keyword:

 ```jinja2
 {% now '%m/%d/%Y' as today %}